Iron Series: History

 Professional ironman racing was born out of the movie The Coolangatta Gold which featured multiple Australian Ironman champion Grant Kenny and was won by Guy Leech.
 With significant media attention beginning to grow, Surf Life Saving Australia established the ‘Kellogg’s Nutri-Grain Grand Prix’ in 1986.
 The aim of the series was to generate a high public profile and showcase for the sport, the athletes and the surf life saving movement.

-Over the years the Kellogg's Nutri-Grain Ironman Series has evolved, testing and challenging athletes through different formats and styles of racing.
-While the Series has continued to evolve with varying formats, competitors and venues, one key element of Ironman and Ironwoman racing has remained – the surf.
-The Kellogg's Nutri-Grain Ironman Series puts Australia's top multi-discipline athletes through their paces, forcing them to take on the best and worst mother nature has to throw at them.

-For almost 30 years, Kellogg's have partnered with Surf Life Saving Australia to deliver this sporting event that has not only produced some of Australia's finest and fittest athletes, but has also helped drive membership for Surf Life Saving.
-The Kellogg's Nutri-Grain Ironman Series and Ironwoman Series has grown to become the world's elite surf sports competition and one of summer's most iconic events – where only the best of the best have their chance to claim the prize pool, the glory and the prestige of being the crowned the Series Champion.
-It is survival of the fittest.

 Formats

-The Nutri-Grain Ironman and Ironwoman Series is contested over a various race formats which help to create an even playing field for the competitors.
+The Iron Series is contested over a various race formats which help to create an even playing field for the competitors.

 Loop Format

 Description: A continuous race over a conventional Ironman course, swim, board, ski and run.
 Each 'Loop' consists of one lap of each discipline.
 A race may consist of three Loops for men and two loops for women, depending on conditions and the course.
 The order of the disciplines in the race will vary depending on the event.